knights-analytics/hugot/README.md

 We support inference on CPU and on all accelerators supported by ONNX Runtime/OpenXLA.
 Note however that currently only CPU, and GPU inference on Nvidia GPUs via CUDA, are tested (see below).

+Hugot loads and saves models in the ONNX format.

 ## Why

-Developing and fine-tuning transformer models with the Hugging Face python library is a great experience, but if your production stack is golang-based being able to reliably deploy and scale the resulting pytorch models can be challenging and can require quite some setup.
+Developing and fine-tuning transformer models with the Hugging Face python library is great, but if your production stack is golang-based being able to reliably deploy and scale the resulting pytorch models can be challenging.
 This library aims to allow you to just lift-and-shift your python model and use the same Hugging Face pipelines you use for development for inference in a go application.

 ## For whom